MicrosoftDocs/customer-insights/ci-docs/activities.md

    - **Primary key**: The primary key uniquely identifies a record.
 It shouldn't contain any duplicate values, empty values, or missing values.

    > [!NOTE]
    > The Primary key for each row must remain consistent across data source refreshes.
-If the Primary key for a row is updated in a data source refresh, it creates duplicates in the output Activity table.
+If a data source refresh changes the Primary key for a row, Customer Insights must delete all old rows and insert all new rows causing an increase in processing time.

    :::image type="content" source="media/Activity_Wizard1.PNG" alt-text="Set up the activity data with table and primary key.":::

 1. Select **Next** for the **Activity fields** step.

-1. For each table that has a semantic activity type, choose **Intelligent mapping** to use AI models for smart prediction of semantics, saving time and improving accuracy.
+1. For each table that has a semantic activity type, choose **Intelligent mapping** to use AI models to predict semantics, which saves time and improves accuracy.
 Intelligent mapping automatically determines the type of data in each column and maps it to the attributes.

 1. Enter the following information for each table: